Affiliate Disclosure

 The verification approach differs significantly by chamber type.

-Soft shell chambers (1.3–1.5 ATA): The primary concerns are fabric integrity, zipper condition, and seal quality.
+Soft shell chambers (1.3 to 1.5 ATA): The primary concerns are fabric integrity, zipper condition, and seal quality.
 Ask how many pressurization cycles the chamber has run.
 Bladder and zipper degradation is the most common failure mode.
-Budget $500–$1,500 for potential replacement parts.
+Budget $500 to $1,500 for potential replacement parts.
 Inspect the chamber fully inflated before accepting delivery.

 Hard shell chambers (2.0+ ATA): Pressure vessel integrity is the central concern.
 Require a current inspection by a certified engineer before purchase.
 Metal fatigue, weld integrity, viewport condition, and safety valve calibration all matter.
 The cost of getting this wrong is far higher than the cost of verification.

-Used makes sense when: You need a home wellness chamber, budget is a primary constraint, and you can source from a manufacturer CPO program or reputable dealer with documentation.
-Soft-shell chambers from reliable sellers at 40–50% of new price with verified condition represent genuine value.
+Used makes sense when: you need a home wellness chamber, budget is a primary constraint, and you can source from a manufacturer CPO program or reputable dealer with documentation.
+Soft-shell chambers from reliable sellers at 40 to 50% of new price with verified condition represent genuine value.

 Frequently Asked Questions